Aurelian-C/React-Summary_App/src/markdowns/07_Handling_side_effects/Removing_Effect_dependencies.md

 ![Removing_Effect_dependencies01](../../img/Removing_Effect_dependencies01.jpg)

-==**Effects “react” to [reactive values**.
+==**Effects “react” to reactive values**.
 Since `roomId` is a reactive value (it can change due to a re-render), the linter verifies that you’ve specified it as a dependency==.

 ![Removing_Effect_dependencies02](../../img/Removing_Effect_dependencies02.jpg)

 ## To remove a dependency, prove that it’s not a dependency

 ==Notice that you can’t “choose” the dependencies of your Effect.
-Every _reactive value_ used by your Effect’s code must be declared in your dependency list==.
-Your Effect’s dependency list is determined by the surrounding code:
+Every _reactive value_ used by your Effect’s code must be declared in your dependency list.
+Your Effect’s dependency list is determined by the surrounding code==:

 ![Removing_Effect_dependencies](../../img/Removing_Effect_dependencies.jpg)